top of page

 • Set the aperture to widest (lowest f-stop)

-• Set ISO value & set to manual
+• Set ISO to manual and choose value

 • Turn IS on in low light (if you have it)